napframework/nap/docs/doxygen/markdown/05_rendering.md

 Offscreen Rendering {#offscreen_rendering}
 =======================

 Often you want to render a selection of objects to a texture instead of a screen.
 But you can't render to a texture directly, you need a [render target](@ref nap::RenderTarget) to do that for you.
-To see how this works take a look at the video modulation demo.
-In this demo a video is applied to a plane and rendered to a texture.
-This texture is used as an input for two materials.

 Every render target requires a link to a color texture.
 The result of the render step is stored in the texture.
 You can declare a render target in JSON just like any other resource:

 ```
 {
     "Type": "nap::RenderTexture2D",
-    "mID": "VideoColorTexture",
+    "mID": "OutputColorTexture",
     "Usage": "Static",
     "Width": 1920,
     "Height": 1080,